http4k/http4k/src/docs/installation/index.md

-All **http4k** libraries are available on Maven Central and JCenter.
-Add the following to your Gradle file, substituting in the latest version displayed in the sidebar:
+All **http4k** libraries are available on Maven Central and JCenter and are released under a single version.
+For the core module, add the following to your Gradle file:
 ```
 compile group: "org.http4k", name: "http4k-core", version: "2.6.0"
 ```